boxyhq/website/docs/terminus/architecture/proxy.md

 ### Sample Model
 - Below is an illustrated an example of the shallow model of a Passport, with its individual fields, restrictions on the type, type of encryption and decryption to be applied and the masking to apply once data is read.

-        Future versions will include access-role-based masking policies and multitenancy on the proxy side, allowing for different clients to manage their own models.
+    **NOTE**: Future versions will include access-role-based masking policies and multitenancy on the proxy side, allowing for different clients to manage their own models.

     ![Sample Model: Passport](./proxy_assets/SampleModel.png)

-        Note all fields are currently treated as strings.
+    **NOTE**: all fields are currently treated as strings.
 No numerical types are supported yet.

 ### Field Restrictions
 - The below illustration shows the current supported restrictions on the values.
 Behind the scenes it is implemented via regular expressions.